 Once I’ve developed a canker sore, what can I do?

-Most canker sores will go away on their own in a few days, but if the pain is too much to handle, you can take an over the counter painkiller to help lessen it.
+Most canker sores will go away on their own in a few days, but if the pain is too much to handle, you can take an over-the-counter painkiller to help lessen it.
 In severe cases, your dentist can use laser treatments to relieve symptoms almost immediately.

 If you want to avoid them in the future, try a few options.

 If you get canker sores frequently, try to take notice of which foods you ate before they developed and avoid these in the future.
-Often foods that are acidic or spicy can trigger canker sores, so it’s best to limit your exposure to these types of food.
+Oftentimes, acidic or spicy foods can trigger canker sores, so it’s best to limit your exposure to these types of food.
 Chewing gum is also a known precursor to canker sores, so it may be time to pick up a different habit if gum is a favorite of yours!
 Lastly, keeping up with a diligent oral health routine will help reduce the amount of potentially harmful bacteria and food particles in your mouth, which should reduce the development of canker sores.

 Luckily for most of us, canker sores go away on their own and become less and less frequent as we age.
 If you notice that your canker sores are spreading, growing in size, or lasting longer than a few weeks, however, it’s time to call the dentist to have your oral health evaluated.

-If you have questions or concerns about canker sores, or if you’d simply like to schedule a routine checkup, give us a call at TruBlu Dentistry in Burbank, Chicago, and Hegewisch today!
+If you have questions or concerns about canker sores, or if you’d like to schedule a routine checkup, give us a call at TruBlu Dentistry in Burbank, Chicago, and Hegewisch today!